hgb2/PSAS-Capstone/docs/Design.md

     SET Message type using PSAS-packet API
     SET Data_Package from Shared Memory

+    RETURN 2 if PSAS-packet API returns an exception

     SEND UDP_Packet containing Message type and Data_Package from shared memory

     RETURN 0 to indicate successful transmission of packet